Serpentine Pavilion 2020/21 designed by Counterspace

 An exploration into evolving methods of collaborative practice and research, it operates adjacent to the academy, with Sumayya leading Unit 12 of the Graduate School of Architecture Johannesburg and collaborations on several research projects with the City.

 Counterspace also runs Counterparts, an interdisciplinary space, residency, dialogue and publishing platform, with an interest in tracing, seeding and carving collaborative ways of working.

 Sumayya Vally (b.
-1990, South Africa) carries obsession for Johannesburg.
-Her work around narrative, identity and memory in the city have admitted her into a host of conceptual and investigatory projects, including a position as assistant curator and film producer for La Biennale di Venezia 2014 (South African Pavilion).
-Sumayya has recently been selected as a finalist for the Civitella Ranieri Foundation architecture residency prize (2019) and was a finalist for the Rolex Mentorship and Protege award (2018/2019).
-She currently teaches at the Graduate School of Architecture, as Unit Leader of Unit 12, which focuses on finding design expression for issues of identity and contested territory.
+1990, South Africa) carries obsession for Johannesburg and her work around narrative, identity and memory in the city have admitted her into a host of conceptual and investigatory projects, including a position as assistant curator and film producer for La Biennale di Venezia 2014 (South African Pavilion).
+Sumayya has recently been selected as a finalist (top 3) for the Civitella Ranieri Foundation architecture residency prize (2019) and was a finalist for the Rolex Mentorship and Protege award (2018/2019).

 Sumayya’s design, research and pedagogical practice is committed to finding expression for hybrid identities and contested territories.
 She is in love with Johannesburg.
 It serves as her laboratory for finding speculative histories, futures, archaeologies, and design languages; with the intent to reveal the invisible.
 Her work is often forensic, and draws on performance, the supernatural, the wayward and the overlooked as generative places of history and work.
 She is presently based between Johannesburg and London as the lead designer for the Serpentine Pavilion 2020/20 Plus 1.